 Fighting for Trans-Inclusivity, One Zip Code at a Time

-November 25, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 25, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Too many of our LGBT friends and family have lost their lives to anti-LGBT hatred or prejudice.
 And while much work remains on both a federal and state level to bring legal protections to all members of our community, many cities and municipalities have stepped up and are taking the lead on creating equality everywhere, for everyone.